 4. Distributed Programming in Java.

-Badr Benmammar received his PhD degrees in Computer Science from the University of Bordeaux 1, France.
+Badr Benmammar is a Senior Lecturer at the Faculty of Science of Abu Bekr Belkaid University, Tlemcen, Algeria.
+He received his PhD degrees in Computer Science from the University of Bordeaux 1, France.
 His main research activities concern cognitive radio networks.

 Table of Contents